 - If there is a family history of drug or alcohol use.

 - If the person has a history of depression, anxiety, or ADHD.

-- If the person has a history of trauma during their childhood or are facing it as a young adult.
-Trauma can take many forms, from all types of abuse, to witnessing crime or an accident, or exposed to crime or violence.
+- If the person has a history of trauma during their childhood or is facing it as a young adult.
+Trauma can take many forms, from all types of abuse to witnessing a crime or an accident, or exposed to crime or violence.

-People may know drugs are bad for them, but they may still choose to take the risk (and even ask others to join them), while others may not be aware of all the risk.
+People may know the potential risks of drug use, but they may still choose to take the risk (and even ask others to join them), while others may not be aware of all the risks.
 Then, once they’re hooked, it can be very difficult to stop.
 Want to know more about the actual science behind this?
 Check out our expanded resource on “The Science of Addiction.”